Midland League (Massachusetts)

-The Midland League was a high school sport conference in Massachusetts part of the Massachusetts Interscholastic Athletic Association.
+The Midland League was a high school sports conference in Massachusetts, part of the Massachusetts Interscholastic Athletic Association.
 During its existence, it consisted of schools from Middlesex, Norfolk, and Worcester Counties, along with one school from Rhode Island.
-The league was in existence from 1905-1989, when it would merge with the Wachuesett League and create the Midland Wachusett League.
+The league was in existence from 1905 to 1989, when it would merge with the Wachuesett League and create the Midland Wachusett League.